 Step 11: Smooth it into a ball and try to get all the seams to one spot (I put it on the bottom).
 You just don't want cracks/seams all over.
 When I'm doing a big double batch, I sometimes divide it into two balls and wrap them separately because one big ball is really hard to work with!

-Step 12: Rub a thin coat of shortening all over the ball of fondant and then wrap it in two layers of plastic wrap!
-I used to stick them in Ziploc freezer bags and I still do sometimes, but now I mostly just double wrap them and put them in a large Rubbermaid box with a lid.
+Step 12: Rub a thin coat of shortening all over the ball of fondant.
+Then wrap it in two layers of plastic wrap!
+I used to stick them in Ziploc freezer bags and I still do sometimes.
+But mostly now I just double wrap them and put them in a large Rubbermaid box with a lid.

 Step 13: Let it REST!!
 I generally make several batches early in the week, throw them into my Rubbermaid container and put the lid on and let them sit until Thursday or Friday when I'm ready to decorate.